39coleworld/39coleworld/README.md

-## Hi, i am Vinicius, i'm a technology student and I live in São Paulo Brazil 👋
+## Hi, i am Vinicius, i'm a front-end developer and I live in São Paulo Brazil 👋

 ## About me:
 - 🤔 &nbsp; Exploring new technologies for front-end development